Please note that all sessions are indicated in UK time

 Opening by the Chairperson of the morning sessions

-Let’s hear it from the Regulators
+Let’s hear from the regulators

 UK and Europe: quo vadis?